DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

   - s 105 - tenant’s obligation to pay rent, keep in repair etc.
   - s 107 - landlord’s right to enter, repair etc
     - NOTES: regardless of what the contract says, you have an obligation to...
-    - NOTES: if tennant, obligations to the building that you occupy
+    - NOTES: if tenant, obligations to the building that you occupy
 - Common law - implied terms and conditions
   - Tenant right - quiet enjoyment
   - Landlord obligation - non derogation of grant